-ICMA's Code of Ethics, most recently amended by the membership in 1998 to reflect changes in the profession, includes Guidelines to assist members in applying the principles outlined in the Code.
-The Guidelines were adopted by the ICMA Executive Board in 1972 and most recently revised in July 2004.
-Individuals seeking advice on ethics issues or enforcement are encouraged to contact Martha Perego, ICMA's director of ethics at 202/962-3668 or email email@example.com.
+ICMA's Code of Ethics, most recently amended by the membership in April 2015 to reflect changes in the profession, includes Guidelines to assist members in applying the principles outlined in the Code.
+The Guidelines were adopted by the ICMA Executive Board in 1972 and most recently revised in June 2015.
+Individuals seeking advice on ethics issues or enforcement are encouraged to contact Martha Perego, director of ethics, at (202) firstname.lastname@example.org or Michelle Bailey-Hedgepeth, ethics advisor, at (202) email@example.com.

 The mission of ICMA is to create excellence in local governance by developing and fostering professional local government management worldwide.
 To further this mission, certain principles, as enforced by the Rules of Procedure, shall govern the conduct of every member of ICMA, who shall:

 Be dedicated to the concepts of effective and democratic local government by responsible elected officials and believe that professional general management is essential to the achievement of this objective.

 Affirm the dignity and worth of the services rendered by government and maintain a constructive, creative, and practical attitude toward local government affairs and a deep sense of social responsibility as a trusted public servant

 Be dedicated to the highest ideals of honor and integrity in all public and personal relationships in order that the member may merit the respect and confidence of the elected officials, of other officials and employees, and of the public.

 Recognize that the chief function of local government at all times is to serve the best interests of all people.